Srik7212/Data-AI-ML/AI/Day 1 ( Congnitive Services )/Node.js/Part 2/lab02.00-Custom Vision/README.md

 ### Implementation

-To check implementation refer files in the following path :Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/
+To check implementation refer files in the following path :Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision

 The implementation is divided into two parts :